 HIS 198 The Film as Social History.
-2-3 cr.
-This course will focus on the feature and documentary films produced in a particular historical period.
-Through viewing selected films, the student will gain a deeper understanding of the motion picture's significance as an historical document, as well as its function as a propaganda device.
-An effort will be made to relate the thematic content of the selected films to the specific historical context in which they were produced and consumed.
-SS/HP.
+2-3 of.
+This course will focus on the feature and documentary films produced in a particular historical period or on a specific historical topic.
+Through viewing selected films, the student will gain a deeper understanding of the motion proture's significance as an historical document, as well as its function as a propaganua device.
+The course will relate the thematic content of the selected films to the specific historical context in which incy were produced and consumed.
+SS/HP

 HIS 211 History of the American Frontier.
 3 cr.
-American expansion focusing on the Turner hypothesis, land policy, territorial evolution, Indian policy, mining, lumbering, and fishing frontiers, the cattleman's West, transportation, and the literary uses of the West.
-Prereq: sophomore standing or cons. instr.
-SS/HP/CC.
+American expansion focusing on the Turner hypothesis, land policy, territorial evolution, Indian policy, mining, lumbering, and lishing frontions, the cattleman's West, transportation, and the literary uses of the West.
+Prereg: sophomore standing pr cons.
+Instr.
+SS/HP/OC.

 HIS 213 Recent Latin America.
 3 cr.
-Recent development of Hispanic and Portuguese America, emphasizing the evolution of independent states.
-SS/HP/CC.
+Recent development of Hispanic and Portuguese America, emphasizing the evolution of independent states, SS/HP/CC.
 HIS 215 History of the Mediterranean, 500-1650.
 3 cr.
-The society and economy of the coastal regions of southern Europe, the Middle East and North Africa from the end of antiquity to the beginning of the modern era.
+The society and economy of the coastal regions of southern Europe, the Middle East, and North Africa from the end of antiquity to the beginning of the modern era.
 Prereq: HIS 115 or cons. instr.
 HFA/HP/CC.

 HIS 216 History of Modern Germany, 1815-Present.
 3 cr.
 Political, social, economic, and cultural development from the end of the Napoleonic wars, through the founding of the German Empire, World War I, the Weimar Republic, the Nazi era, World War II, and the postwar period.
-Emphasis is on evolution of conservatism, liberalism, socialism, and nationalism, the rise of Hitler and National Socialism, and the re-orientation of Germany after 1945.
+Emphasis is on evolution of conservatism, liberalism, socialism, and nationalism; the rise of Hitler and National Socialism; and the re-orientation of Germany after 1945.
 Prereq: sophomore standing or cons. instr.
 SS/HP.